theopin/tp/docs/UserGuide.md

-However, if none of the cheat sheets meet the criteria of your `/find` command, CheatLogs will not enter Sorting Mode as shown in the image below.
+However, if none of the cheatsheets meet the criteria of your `/find` command, CheatLogs will not enter Sorting Mode as shown in the image below.

 ![image](https://i.ibb.co/wcqcFxR/image.png)